First Time Homebuyers

 > View general income limits based on the area median income (AMI) for Miami-Dade County

-Prospective homeowners may receive between $40,000 to $150,000 in down payment assistance dependent on their household income and as delineated in the City’s Local Housing Assistance Plan (LHAP) contingent upon the availability of funds.
+Prospective homeowners may receive between $40,000 and $150,000 in down payment assistance, depending on their household income and as delineated in the City’s Local Housing Assistance Plan (LHAP), contingent upon the availability of funds.
 Prospective homeowners must reside in the home for which assistance is being sought.
-As a reminder, prospective homeowners must provide a minimum of two (2) percent of the target property’s value of their own funds as down payment.
+As a reminder, prospective homeowners must provide a minimum of two (2) percent of the target property’s value from their own funds as a down payment.
 Funds are provided to eligible residents as a deferred forgivable loan that is secured by a lien and restrictive covenant on the property.
 If the homeowner continues to reside in his/her home for 15 years, the full amount is forgiven.
-If the homeowner sells, rents, or refinances his/her property or the property is no longer the primary residence prior to the 15-year affordability period, he/she must repay the City the value of the assistance plus applicable profit sharing as noted in the Restrictive Covenant and Mortgage executed at the time of program award and property acquisition.
-Please further note that SHIP guidelines require that a portion of awarded funds be utilized for construction-related expenses.
+If the homeowner sells, rents, or refinances his/her property, or if the property is no longer the primary residence prior to the 15-year affordability period, he/she must repay the City the value of the assistance plus applicable profit sharing, as noted in the Restrictive Covenant and Mortgage executed at the time of program award and property acquisition.
+Please further note that SHIP guidelines require a portion of awarded funds to be utilized for construction-related expenses.
 Program funds are contingent upon availability and will be released in accordance with the income eligibility distributions required for each funding source.

 To determine eligibility, homebuyers should research the specific programs available in their area and review the program guidelines.
 They may also need to provide documentation, such as income verification and credit scores, to determine eligibility.

 The type of home that can be purchased may vary depending on the program.
-Some programs may have specific requirements for the type of home that can be purchased, such as being located in a certain area or meeting certain size requirements.
+Some programs may have specific requirements for the type of home, such as its location or size.
 It is recommended to check with the specific program for more information.

 A homebuyer education course is typically required by first-time homebuyer programs and provides guidance on the home buying process, including understanding credit, budgeting, and the steps involved in purchasing a home.